kirokikyabaathai-ux/yash/src/lib/validation/README.md

 # Validation System

-This directory contains the validation schemas and helpers for the Solar CRM application.
+This directory contains the validation schemas and helpers for the YAS Natural application.

 ## Overview